If your marketing isn’t working, maybe you’re just thinking about it wrong.

-So, this is all well and good, but what should you do with this information.
+So, this is interesting, but what should you do differently?
 Should you scrap all your lead, new business, and revenue targets?
 No, of course not.
 That would be ridiculous.
-But I would stop fixating on them.
-Also, I’d stop pushing specific solutions you provide, and spend a whole lot less time worrying about what your competitors are doing.
+But stop fixating on them.
+Also, stop pushing specific solutions, and spend a whole lot less time worrying about what your competitors are doing.

-- Restate your marketing purpose – Step back for a moment and get all practice and firm leaders aligned around the idea that modern marketing is educating and informing.
-It’s about helping clients learn about the challenges they don’t even see, learn how to solve the biggest challenges they knowingly face, and identify ways to think differently about the challenges themselves.
+- Restate your marketing purpose – Step back for a moment and get all practice and firm leaders aligned around the idea that modern marketing is educating.
+It’s about helping clients learn about the challenges they don’t even see.
+Learn how to solve the biggest challenges they knowingly face.
+And find ways to think differently about the challenges themselves.

 - Agree on your ideal client – As previously stated, it all comes back to the client.
 Work to get everyone in the senior leadership team in agreement on who your ideal client is.
 Be specific.
-Focus on firmographics (the organizations you want to do business with), demographics (the people within them), and psychographics (what they’re thinking and feeling right now as it relates to the types of problems you solve).
+Focus on three things.
+Firmographics (the organizations you want to do business with).
+Demographics (the people within those companies).
+And psychographics (what they’re thinking and feeling right now as it relates to the types of problems you solve).

 - Be clear on what you want to be known for – Ask yourselves the question, what do you really want to be known for?
 I’d suggest it’s wise to define this beyond specific markets or solutions.
 Focus on business issues.
 Put another way, what problem must your firm completely own in the next 3 years?
 5 years?
 7 years?

-- Identify what’s wrong with existing solutions – The biggest growth in professional services tends to come from firms that find different or better ways to solve a pervasive problem.
-Look at those problems you want to own and ask your team, is there a better way to solve them?
-Do we know what those solutions are?
-Do we need some new research to find those better ways?
-Regardless, do we have the evidence we need to back up those contentions?
+- Identify what’s wrong with existing solutions – The fastest growing professional services firms tend to find different or better ways to solve a pervasive problem.
+Look at those problems you want to own.
+Then ask your team a few questions.
+Is there a better way to solve them?
+What are those solutions?
+Do we need new research to find a better way?
+Do we have the evidence needed to back up those contentions?

-- Develop and articulate clear points-of-view (POVs) – Once you can agree on the problems, and on what’s wrong with the existing solutions, then you can develop and present better ones.
-Develop a clear articulation of your better way to solve those problems.
-Ultimately, your POV is the catalyst for everything you’ll do in marketing—from content and case study development, to presenting and articulating solutions, to lead generation and promotion.
+- Develop and articulate clear points-of-view (POVs) – Once you can agree on the problems, and on what’s wrong with the existing solutions, then you can develop better ones.
+Develop a clear statement of your better way to solve those problems (use our 5 steps to get started).
+Ultimately, your POV is the catalyst for everything you’ll do in marketing—from thought leadership and case study development, to developing solutions, to lead generation and promotion.